devsecops/defcon-workshop/section-1/README.md

 3. Minikube
 4. kubectl
 5. VirtualBox
+6. Virtualenv
-6. GoLang
+7. GoLang
-7. Google Cloud SDK
+8. Google Cloud SDK

 ### Google Cloud Platform (GCP) account
 * You can use the GCP Free Tier to get one